ito-takuya/ito-takuya.github.io/_pages/about.md

 ---
 ## About

 My name is Takuya (Taku) Ito, and I’m a PhD student working with [Prof. Michael Cole](http://colelab.org) at the Center for Molecular and Behavioral Neuroscience, Rutgers University.

-I received my undergraduate degree in 2013 from Washington University in St. Louis with majors in Mathematics and Philosophy-Neuroscience-Psychology and a minor in Computer Science.

-I am originally from New York City.
+I am from New York City.